ethereum/EIPs/SIPS/sip-63.md

 ## Abstract

-The exchanger contract will be updated to write to a Trading Incentives contract after each succesful exchange.
-The trading incentives contract will be a modified version of the LPRewards contract, each time fees are paid the balance of fees paid will be added to the Trading Incentives contract.
-SNX will be deposited manually each fee period into this contract and traders will earn a portion of this SNX as they pay trading fees.
+The exchanger contract will be updated to write to a Trading Rewards contract after each succesful exchange.
+The Trading Rewards contract will be a simpler version of the Staking Rewards contract, each time fees are paid in an exchange, the balance of fees paid will be recorded in the Trading Rewards contract.
+SNX will be deposited manually each fee period into this contract, and traders will earn a portion of this SNX, as they pay trading fees.

 ## Motivation

 There is currently no way to track trading fees paid on-chain, so it is not possible to reward traders who pay more fees on the exchange.
-Paying fee rebates is a very powerful way of reducing friction and switching costs for new traders.
-However, where CEX's can identify users and pay onboarding fees and other incentives a DEX does not have this ability so using a pooled mechanism rather than a direct rebate per user ensures the total fee incentive does not exceed a specified amount and cannot be sybil attacked.
-The pooled mechanism also ensures that traders who trade earlier are rewarded more than later traders incentivising traders to test out the exchange sooner.
+Paying fee rebates is a very powerful way of reducing friction, and switching costs for new traders.
+However, where CEX's can identify users and pay onboarding fees and other incentives, a DEX does not have this ability, so using a pooled mechanism rather than a direct rebate per user ensures the total fee incentive does not exceed a specified amount and cannot be sybil attacked.
+The pooled mechanism also ensures that traders who trade earlier are rewarded more than later traders, incentivising traders to test out the exchange sooner.
 While the sX trading experience has improved significantly, there is still friction due to latency and other limitations.
 While we fully expect these limitations to be reduced or eliminated entirely in the near future, attracting new traders is critical to the growth of the platform.
-The trading experience is now sufficiently differentiated that the experience is likely to be positive relative to other DEX's particularly with respect to slippage and fees.
-This pooled mechanism also introduce the ability to add referal incentives and other mechanism if the base incentive proves successful.
+The trading experience is now sufficiently differentiated that the experience is likely to be positive relative to other DEX's, particularly with respect to slippage and fees.
+This pooled mechanism also introduces the ability to add referal incentives and other mechanism if the base incentive proves successful.

 ## Specification